Ragnar711/Clony/README.md

     - If you type an invalid URL, you'll be redirected to a custom 404 page with a button to return to the home page.

 7. **Logout**:

     - Easily log out by clicking the logout button in the navbar.

-Note: Clony is not yet responsive, so please use it on a desktop or laptop for the best experience.
+**Note**: Clony is not yet responsive, so please use it on a desktop or laptop for the best experience.

 ## Support

-If you need any assistance or have questions, feel free to email me at azizbechaib711@gmail.com.
+If you need any assistance or have questions, feel free to email me at [azizbechaib711@gmail.com](mailto:azizbechaib711@gmail.com).

 ## Project Status